Skip to main content

 City and AC Transit staff have requested that the duration of lane closures me minimized to the greatest possible extent.
 Approved mitigations in Oakland include a bus-only lane on 7th Street, a bus-only left turn at Broadway & 7th, signal timing adjustments along Broadway.
 Staff are currently investigating other mitigations on Park Street/Fruitvale and Webster Street.

 A communications team has been set up to notify bus riders of delays, detours and other impacts to service.
 Project currently team meets monthly but will meet more frequently once construction starts.
+Pre-construction activities will include utility relocations and removal of homeless encampments in the construction zone.

 Contra Costa County